 The course is an introduction to creating drawings based on in-class observations of a range of posed models.
 The class also provides an overview of the drawing process as a form of visual thinking in relation to rendering the human figure through a variety of techniques and art-making materials ranging from charcoal and graphite to color pastels and acrylic paint.
 This class may include students from multiple sections.
-(Humanities, Elective)
+(Humanities-Performance, Elective)

 - Identify and apply the elements of art used in figure drawings and critiques.